EclipseFdn/openpass.eclipse.org/content/resources/_index.md

 Sim@openPASS is the platform which is created, developed and maintained by the openPASS WG.
 The Eclipse sim@openPASS platform mainly consists of a GUI and a simulation core interacting with openPASS modules as well as external programs for post-processing.
 More information about the project can be found on the <ins>[project page](https://projects.eclipse.org/projects/technology.simopenpass)</ins>.
 The project source code is managed in GitLab. <ins>[This link](https://gitlab.eclipse.org/eclipse/simopenpass/simopenpass)</ins> directs you to GitLab where you can download the simulation platform.

-## Installation

-Here you can download <ins>[the installation guide for sim@openPASS](osi_world_setup_guide.pdf)</ins>.

-Besides that, the openPASS WG cooperates with the High-Performance Computing Center Stuttgart HLRS.
-They provide a <ins>[Windows installer for openPASS](https://fs.hlrs.de/projects/covise/support/download/openPASS/)</ins>.
-The openPASS WG and the Eclipse Foundation are not responsible for the content and the installer did not went through any Eclipse Foundation processes.
-For a quick setup please have a look on their site.
-If you are also interested to make distributions regarding openPASS relevant content, please get in contact with us.
-The contact information can be found in the tab "Contact".

-## Tutorial

-Here you can download a <ins>[tutorial on how to configure a simulation with openPASS](tutorial_openpass_gui.pdf)</ins>.

 ## Documentation

 The documentation of openPASS can be found here: <ins>[openPASS Documentation](https://www.eclipse.org/simopenpass/content/html/index.html)</ins>.
-It consists of information about the installation, configuration and usage of all tools in the openPASS environment.
+It consists of information about the installation, configuration and usage of openPASS.

 ## Glossary
 ### General